DriekvanderMeulen/MMS/README.md

 * Changes to start screen to go to a timed based introduction
 * Changes to fonts to better match prototype
 * Changes to styling to better match prototype
-*

 * Current known bugs:
 * Agency font doesn’t work
 * Startscreen background doesn’t work
 * Previous button functions as next button

-Upcomming features:
-* changes to start screen to go to a timed based introduction
-* changes to side windows to better match prototype
-* changes to fonts to better match prototype
-* changes to styling to better match prototype
-* fix bug that prevents the background on the start screen

 Changelog alpha 0.2 (07/01/2024)
 * Added side windows (non functional)